FEBA publishes two EU "position papers" on the implementation of FEAD and food donation

-Position papers on the FEAD and the EU Waste Policy
+FEAD and EU Waste Policy Review Position Papers from FEBA

-As part of its advocacy role, FEBA provides knowledge and recommendations to EU decision makers concerning how to improve conditions for food donation among member states.
-FEBA has published two "Position Papers" that communicate our opinions on how to encourage more food donation in each member state.
+As part of its advocacy role, FEBA provides recommendations to EU decision makers concerning how to improve conditions for food donation among member states.

 Longer lunch breaks reduce food waste in Poland